-The fellowship chairman may organize a committee to plan, organize and execute a special project to secure funds for contribution to the WiNUP Julia Kiene, Lyle Mamer, and/or Louisan Mamer Fellowship fund(s), and the WiNUP Member Professional Development Scholarship.
+The fellowship chair may organize a committee to plan, organize and execute a special project to secure funds for contribution to the WiNUP Julia Kiene, Lyle Mamer, and/or Louisan Mamer Fellowship fund(s), and the WiNUP Member Professional Development Scholarship.

-Keep the executive director informed of local colleges and universities.
+Keep the Executive Director informed of local colleges and universities.
 Contact these colleges and universities, and be responsible for publicizing the fellowships.

 Any money collected for the fellowship and member scholarship fund(s) are to be given to the chapter treasurer as soon as collected, marked for the fellowship or member scholarship fund only.
-The treasurer shall send a check for the total contributions for the fellowship or member scholarship fund(s) to the executive director for deposit in the Julia Kiene, Lyle Mamer, and/or Louisan Mamer Fellowship account(s), or general account for the Member Professional Development Scholarship.
+The treasurer shall send a check for the total contributions for the fellowship or member scholarship fund(s) to the Executive Director for deposit in the Julia Kiene, Lyle Mamer, and/or Louisan Mamer Fellowship account(s), or general account for the Member Professional Development Scholarship.